TrynaThinkOf1/Raspberry-Pi-Robot/README.md

-# Raspberry Pi 3 B+ Remote-Controlled Robot Tank
+# Raspberry Pi 3 B Remote-Controlled Robot Tank

-A Python-powered, remote-controlled robot tank built on the Raspberry Pi 3 B+.
-This project controls a robot tank through a Python Flask web interface, offering command-line-style control over various movements, functions, and sensors on the tank.
+A Python-powered, remote-controlled robot tank built on the Raspberry Pi 3 B. This project controls a robot tank through a Python Flask web interface, offering command-line-style control over various movements, functions, and sensors on the tank.
 This is my very first project combining both software and hardware (other than basic Arduino builds).

 ## Features